-- (1) A person is eligible to be a member of the association if: - (a) the person is a natural person who is female, and - (b) the person has been nominated and approved for membership of the association in accordance with clause 3. - (2) A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made.
+- (1) A person is eligible to be a member of the association if: - (a) the person is an individual who identifies as a woman (cis or trans), and - (b) the person has been nominated and approved for membership of the association in accordance with clause 3. - (2) A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made.